 - In the past the civil service was used as an employment office for political patronage.

 - Over-zealous political patronage, greed and power are behind the latest saga, no doubt.

-- 4The regular custom attracted by a shop, restaurant, etc.: the direct train link was ending because of poor patronageMore example sentences
+- 4The regular business given to a store, restaurant, or public service by a person or group: the direct train link was ending because of poor patronageMore example sentences

 - I need to prepare for a new chapter in my coffee shop patronage.